embecosm/dcEmb/man/source/howto.rst

 Our strategy here is to define each row to be a parameter, and each column to be a planet.
 This makes our earlier generative function very easy to write.
-Unfortunately, since we need to pass parameters in a vector, we will need to vectorize the resulting matrix, then unvectorize it when we wish to use it. #
+Unfortunately, since we need to pass parameters in a vector in, we will need to vectorize the resulting matrix, then unvectorize it when we wish to use it.

 To compile the code, you can either build the code on the command line or (we suggest) piggyback on the CMake system we use to build the other examples.
-To avoid duplicating effort, we won't rediscuss this here, but simply link to the LINK RELEVANT SECTION.
+To avoid duplicating effort, we won't rediscuss this here, but simply link to the :ref:`relevant section <building_worked>`.

-You can visualize these with the visualise_3body.py script in the visualization subdirectlry (note: WIP - script is not user friendly) or your favourite graphing software.
+You can visualize these with the visualise_3body.py script in the visualization subdirectlry (note: WIP - script is not user friendly) or your favorite graphing software.

 Inverting a model